bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 Yes, if you are the **owner** of a Workspace.
 To do so:

-1. Go to the [**Profile settings**](https://app.bitrise.io/me/profile#/overview) page.
+1. Log in to Bitrise.
-2. Click **Switch profile.**
+1. On the **Dashboard**, find the account selector in the top right corner.
-3. Select the Workspace.
-This will take you to the overview page where you can see your available credits.
+1. Open the dropdown menu, and find the Workspace you want to use.
-4. Click the **Subscribe to the Teams plan** button.
+1. Click the little gear icon next to its name.
+This will take you to the **Workspace settings** page.
-5. Choose your credit tier.
+1. On the left, find the **Billing** tab and click it.
+This will take you to the Workspace's **Billing** page.
-6. Click **Checkout**.
+1. On the **Billing** page, click **Upgrade to Teams plan** and follow the instructions.

-After that, you'll need to provide payment details.
+   You'll need to provide payment details.
 Once the first payment is authorized, your subscription starts immediately.

 ## What features does the Teams plan have?